 Have you have been disinherited due to lies that have been told about you?

-Imagine the scenario; you discover that you’ve been cut out of your parent’s will for no obvious reason.
+Imagine the scenario: You discover that you’ve been cut out of your parent’s will for no obvious reason.
 Coincidentally, your brother then inherits the entire estate.
-Is there anything you can do?
+How could this have happened?
+And is there anything you can do?

 If a beneficiary makes a false representation (or series of false representations) which are designed to malign the character of another potential beneficiary in the eyes of the testator (the person who is making the will) then a legal challenge can be mounted on the basis of fraudulent calumny.

 To do so, you will need to establish that it was because of the false representations that the testator decided not to leave their estate to you (or left a reduced amount) and instead left it to the person who made the misrepresentations.